BenthicSubstrateMapping/PyHum/README.md

 Python script to read Humminbird data in MAT format (output from pyhum_read.py) and perform some radiometric corrections and produce some rudimentary plots

 3) pyhum_texture.py
-Python script to read radiometrically corrected Humminbird data in MAT format (output from pyhum_correct.py) and perform a textural analysis using the spectral method of Buscombe et al (in prep) and produce some rudimentary plots
+Python script to read radiometrically corrected Humminbird data in MAT format (output from pyhum_correct.py) and perform a textural analysis using the spectral method of Buscombe et al (in review) and produce some rudimentary plots

 These are all command-line programs which take a number of input (some required, some optional).
 Please see the individual files for a comprehensive list of input options